HermesMarc/hermesmarc.github.io/_posts/2023-12-02-contradictions.md

 The first statement $$x < y \land \neg \, x < y$$ has the form $$A \land \neg A$$, and is therefore a contradiction for purely logical reasons.
 By this I mean that: for the contradiction to arise, it doesn't matter at all that we have a statement $$A := x < y$$ about numbers here.

 This is not the case for $$x < y \land y \leq x$$, since it does not have the form $$A \land \neg A$$.
 We can however argue that $$y \leq x$$ is equivalent to $$\neg \, x < y$$ , therefore allowing us to draw the same conclusion.
 Phew.
 Easy after all.
 But let's consider yet another way to derive a contradiction here.
-For this approach, we need to dig up the axioms of arithmetic and the actual definitions of $$<$$ and $$\leq$$ in terms of successor, addition and equality.
+For this, we dig a bit deeper and look at the actual definitions of $$<$$ and $$\leq$$ in terms of successor, addition and equality.

 $$
 \begin{align*}